ron-reaser/reaser.org/content/course/cs310/index.md

 ## Textbook

-The **recommended** text is _Concepts of Programming Languages_ 11th Edition by Robert Sebesta (`ISBN 978-0-13-394302-3`, out of print) for reading and reference.
-Older or newer editions are acceptable.
-Because most of the out-of-class work will be completed in teams, it is reasonable for team members to share a copy or two as long as everyone has reliable access.
+The **recommended** text is _Concepts of Programming Languages_ 12th Edition by Robert Sebesta (`ISBN 9780135102251`) for out-of-class reading and study.
+The 9th, 10th, and 11th editions are acceptable.